-Windshield repair inspection mirror, use to visually monitor glass rock chip, small crack or break during the windshield repair process.
+Windshield Repair Acrylic Inspection Mirror attaches to the inside of the glass using a suction cup, to allow visual monitoring of glass rock chips, small cracks, or breaks during the windshield repair process.
 Position the mirror with the easy-to-use suction cup.
 High-quality 3 power magnification for a perfect, clear reflection of the impact point or crack.
-Use on both horizontal and horizontal positions.
+Use on both horizontal and vertical positions.
+Made in the USA.

 Glass inspection mirror with 3x magnification features: